-PhD student position in cancer biology:
+PhD student and technician position in cancer biology:

 - MSc in (Molecular/Medical) Biology.